Marketing Your Business, Consistency is Key

 - Fuel that baby up and get rolling!

 Once you jump on the content train, do not stop.
 Post, share, comment, and interact often.
 The more active you are on your chosen platforms the better opportunity you have to connect with like-minded individuals and those seeking your services.
 If you post consistently for a week and then not again for three weeks people will find you forgettable.
 If you’re concerned about keeping things consistent once you get started, choose 2-3 days per week and share regularly those days instead of forcing content out 5-7 days per week.
 Offering more consistent content less often is far better than burning out of content early on and being left silent on your social media platforms.
 In GovCon marketing strategy, this consistency in marketing can be the defining trait that convinces someone of how reliable you are.

 - Utilize your partnerships.

-Once you’re bit by the marketing bug it’ll feel like things are moving rapidly toward your new opportunities.
+Once you’ve been bitten by the marketing bug, it’ll feel like things are moving rapidly toward your new opportunities.
 This is a fast–moving track and you’ll need your wits about you to make timely, poignant decisions regarding the current landscape of content and social responsibility.
 No GovCon marketing strategy is ever set in stone, and you’ll almost certainly have to make some difficult decisions about what direction to go next.
 Take time to check in on your initiatives, pivot when things aren’t working (after you’ve given them a fair chance), and always be sure to follow up.

 While we know that you’ve always meant to get your marketing chops wet, maybe you haven’t made it a priority.
 Now is the time.
-Reach out to the marketing experts at BOOST to discuss the opportunity for a strategy session and a roadmap for continued growth and success.
+Reach out to the GovCon marketing experts at BOOST to discuss the opportunity for a strategy session and a roadmap for continued growth and success.
 Contact us today!
 With BOOST by your side, we’ll develop a GovCon marketing strategy that will get you the contracts you’ve been working toward.